Candidate sorry for Shylock comment

 Party president Moira Coatsworth said Mr Gibson has been told in no uncertain terms there is no room whatsoever for that kind of language in Labour's campaign.

-Next story in Political: Bi-partisan deal on free trade urged
+Next story in Politics: Bi-partisan deal on free trade urged

 Copyright © 2014, Radio New Zealand